 Overland Park estate planning attorneys can help you make use of a variety of estate planning tools – trusts, a last will and testament, joint ownership, pay on death accounts, and other appropriate legal tools – that will protect your family in the most appropriate way.

 To learn how our legal team can help you to ensure your family is taken care of no matter what happens to you in the future, join us for a free seminar.
-You can also give us a call today at (405) 843-6100 or (913) 385-9400 or contact us online to get personalized one-on-one advice about making your estate plan.
+You can also give us a call today at (405) 843-6100 or contact us online to get personalized one-on-one advice about making your estate plan.
 Call now to get your plan underway.